despiegk/ssdb_tipc/README.md

       * when tlogs played back: "promoted master" becomes "master" and "catching up slave" becomes "slave"
         * the tlogs get removed if server was not keeping tlogs

-## projects to look at (extend)

-* SSDB (can maybe extend SSDB to have above features?)
-* redis

-maybe one of these projects can be extended to fit above requirements.